-3. Separate payments will be made from the North East Scotland Pension Fund to the Aberdeen City Council Transport Fund in respect of pension increases payable to retired members relating to benefits accrued prior to 26 October 1986.
+- 1. The percentages shown are percentages of pensionable pay and apply to all members, including those who are members under the 50:50 option under the LGPS (Scotland) from 1 April 2015. - 2.
+Separate payments will be made from the North East Scotland Pension Fund to the Aberdeen City Council Transport Fund in respect of pension increases payable to retired members relating to benefits accrued prior to 26 October 1986.
 These recharge amounts will be calculated by the Fund separately.

-GLOSSARY
+■ GLOSSARY

 Actuarial Valuation: an investigation by an actuary into the ability of the Fund to meet its liabilities.
-For the LGPS the Fund Actuary will assess the funding level of each participating employer and agree contribution rates with the administering authority to fund the cost of new benefits and make good any existing deficits as set out in the separate Funding Strategy Statement.
-The asset value is based on market values at the valuation date
+For the LGPS the Fund Actuary will assess the funding level of the participating employer and agree contribution rates with the administering authority to fund the cost of new benefits and make good any existing deficits as set out in the separate Funding Strategy Statement.
+The asset value is based on market values at the valuation date.